mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

-- Added possibility for multiple event parameters and the mask parameter in averaging and noise covariance calculation, see :ref:`CACHACHH`.
+- Added possibility for multiple event parameters and the mask parameter in averaging and noise covariance calculation.

-- Added simple conditional averaging, see :ref:`CACHACHH`.
+- Added simple conditional averaging.

 Release notes for MNE software 2.7.2
 ####################################